BalancedLight/RDebugForcer/README.md

 Shift-A toggles Otto (Autoplay)

-Shift-W instantly ends level and give you an S+
+Shift-W instantly ends level and gives you an S+

 Shift-Y instantly ends the level and gives you an F

 type FFDF to freeze the level on the current bar

+## Important note
+**This mod enables features that only developers of the game should have!
+DO NOT REPORT ANY ISSUES TO 7TH BEAT GAMES!**